Netcracker/KubeMarine/documentation/Troubleshooting.md

 ### Recommendations
 - Ensure that all necessary keys, including `sandbox_image`, are explicitly defined in the procedure inventory to avoid configuration issues.

 >**Note**
 >If you resolve the problem, consider [opening a new PR](https://github.com/Netcracker/KubeMarine/pulls) to document your solution, which will help others in the community.

+## KME0014: Invalid Helm Chart URL

+### Description
+This error occurs when the provided Helm chart URL does not return the expected content type in the specified file.
+If the URL is pointing to a private repository, the correct authentication may be missing.

+### Alerts
+- **Alert:** Helm chart URL does not return the expected content.

+### Stack trace(s)
+Not applicable.

+### How to solve
+1. Verify the Helm chart URL.
+2. Ensure the URL returns the correct content type in the file located at destination.
+3. If the repository is private, check that the correct authentication (such as a token or credentials) is provided.
+4. Test the URL manually to confirm it is accessible and returning the expected content.
+5. Re-run the procedure after validating the URL and authentication.

+### Recommendations
+- Always verify the Helm chart URL before using it in your configuration.
+- Ensure proper authentication is provided for private repositories to avoid access issues.

+>**Note**
+>If you resolve the problem, consider [opening a new PR](https://github.com/Netcracker/KubeMarine/pulls) to document your solution, which will help others in the community.